ClickHouse/ClickHouse/docs/en/development/building_and_benchmarking_deflate_qpl.md

 $ ps -aux| grep clickhouse
 $ kill -9 [PID]
 ```
 By comparing the query list in ./client_scripts/queries_ssb.sql with official [Star Schema Benchmark](https://clickhouse.com/docs/en/getting-started/example-datasets/star-schema), you will find 3 queries are not included: Q1.2/Q1.3/Q3.4 .
-This is because cpu utilization% is very low <10% for these queries which means cannot demostrate performance difference for codecs.
+This is because cpu utilization% is very low <10% for these queries which means cannot demonstrate performance differences.